AudioLog: LLMs-Powered Long Audio Logging with Hybrid Token-Semantic Contrastive Learning: Experiments

 \subsection{Settings}

-We followed the experimental configurations of HTS-AT while fine-tuning our model.
+We followed the experimental configurations of HTS-AT while fine-tuning the model.
 We used the short-time Fourier transform with a window size of 1024 and a hop length of 320 to generate spectrograms from the audio signals.
 Mel filters of 64 bands are used to calculate Mel spectrograms.
 The network architecture comprises 4 distinct groups, featuring 2, 2, 6, and 2 Swin-Transformer blocks, respectively.
-We use the AdamW optimizer with a learning rate of 0.0001 and a batch size of 32.
-The weight factor $\alpha$ for combining the losses is set to $0.7$.
-The evaluation metrics are accuracy (ACC) for ASC, error rate (ER), and F1 score for SED.
-The last update date for all the LLMs tested in this article is September 6, 2023.
+We use the AdamW optimizer with a learning rate of 0.0001 and a batch size of 32. $\tau$ is set to 2.6592.
+The weight factors $\alpha$ and $\beta$ for combining the losses are set to $0.3$ and $0.6$, respectively.
+The evaluation metrics are the average of the class-wise accuracies (ACC) for ASC, error rate (ER), and segment-based micro-average F1 score (F1\_m) for SED.
+The last update date for all the LLMs tested in this article is September 14, 2023.